AudioLLMs/Awesome-Audio-LLM/README.md

 #### TODO
-- Update the table to text format to allow more structured display
+- Update the table to text format to allow a more structured display